Electric vehicles - introduction

 What are electric vehicles?

-Electric vehicles (EVs) are run by electric motors powered by on-board rechargeable batteries, rather than by fossil fuels (in the vehicle, anyway – the electricity to charge the battery can still be generated in fossil-fuelled power stations) – although there are hybrid vehicles that use both.
-There are four basic types:
+Electric vehicles (EVs) are run by electric motors powered by on-board rechargeable batteries, rather than by fossil fuels (in the vehicle, anyway – the electricity to charge the battery is still often generated in fossil-fuelled power stations) – although there are hybrid vehicles that use both.
+There are four basic types of EV:

-• fully electric vehicles that only have a battery, and you can’t put fuel in; they are charged from mains electricity at plug-in points
+Fully electric vehicles that only have a battery, and you can’t put fuel in; they’re charged from mains electricity at plug-in points.

-• hybrids (e.g. the Prius) that can’t be plugged in – the battery is charged by the engine and by braking
+Hybrids that can’t be plugged in – the battery is charged by the engine and by braking.

 Another type of electric vehicle is powered by on-board fuel cells.
-These vehicles require a whole new hydrogen infrastructure rather than the existing National Grid, and will be covered in a future factsheet.
+These vehicles require a whole new hydrogen infrastructure rather than the existing National Grid.

-EVs have been around since the late 19th century, and the image conjured up in many people’s minds is possibly not much more advanced than that – perhaps a milk float (as an aside, in the 1960s the UK probably had more EVs than the rest of the world put together, and they were almost all milk floats).
-But they’d be wrong – the development of modern EVs began to take off in the 1990s with little quadricycle-type vehicles – the most popular being the G-Wiz, which is still around.
-Since 2010, major manufacturers have been developing and safety testing fully electric cars, and now there is a range of different models available.
-The market leader is the Nissan Leaf.
+EVs have been around since the late 19th century, and the classic EV in the UK in the 20th century was the milk float (as an aside, in the 1960s the UK probably had more EVs than the rest of the world put together, and they were almost all milk floats).
+The development of modern EVs began to take off in the 1990s with little quadricycle-type vehicles – the most popular being the G-Wiz.
+Since 2010, major manufacturers have been developing and safety testing fully electric cars, and now there’s a range of different models available.
+See here for more on the growth in market share of electric vehicles.

 EVs are typically automatic, and the standard mode is ‘eco’, which is fine – unless you want to change to a more ‘sporty’ mode that drains the battery more quickly.